debridge-finance/debridge-cross-chain-dapp-example/README.md

 ## debridge-cross-chain-messaging-example

-A complete example of a conceptual cross-chain dApp which leverages the deBridge protocol to send calls between its contracts across chains.
+A complete example of a conceptual cross-chain dApp which leverages the [deBridge protocol](https://debridge.finance) to send calls between its contracts across chains.
 This example is built on top of the Hardhat framework and the [`hardhat-debridge` plugin](https://github.com/debridge-finance/hardhat-debridge).

 This repository will help you understand how to write, test, emulate and run EVM contracts that are intended to rely on deBridge infrastructure.

-###
+### Introduction

 Assume there is a `CrossChainCounter` contract residing on one chain.
 It stores a value that can be incremented by a call originating from another chain, and this call must be initiated by and only by the `CrossChainIncrementor` contract residing at the known trusted address.